 The president and president-elect are provided with the use of a condominium while in Evanston.
-The president and president-elect shall be reimbursed for all meals for
+The president and president-elect shall be reimbursed for the costs of reasonable and necessary meals and grocery expenses while in Evanston on Rotary business, including partner expenses when accompanied by proper business purpose documentation.